jamesgrams/pull-up-flash/README.md

 ### Steps

-1. Download the appropriate binary for your operating system from the [releases section](https://github.com/jamesgrams/pull-up-flash/releases) or by clicking the link above.
+1. Download the appropriate installer/standalone program for your operating system by clicking the link above.
     * The standalone version will run while the window is open.
 The installer version will install a silent background process that persists through reboot.
     * On Mac and Linux, you will have to unzip the file.
 2. Open/run the file.
 If using the installer version, you can run the file again to uninstall.